MohamedSamer1/bluetooth-controlled-sumo-robot/README.md

 - Omar Mahmoud
 - Youssef Mohamed

+**Acknowledgements:** Thanks to the faculty and teaching assistants of the Mechatronics Engineering Department at MSA University for their guidance throughout this project.

 ---

-# 🙏 Acknowledgements

-The team would like to thank the faculty members and teaching assistants of the Mechatronics Engineering Department at **MSA University** for their guidance and continuous support throughout the development of this project.
+## 📄 License

+Released under the **MIT License** — see [LICENSE](LICENSE) for details.

 ---

-# 📄 License

-This project is released under the **MIT License**.

-See the [LICENSE](LICENSE) file for more information.

----

-# ⭐ Support
+## ⭐ Support

-If you found this project interesting or helpful:
+If this project was useful or interesting:

 - ⭐ Star this repository
-- 🍴 Fork the project
+- 🍴 Fork it and build your own version
-- 💡 Share your feedback
+- 💡 Open an issue with feedback or questions
-- 🤝 Connect with me on LinkedIn
+- 🤝 Connect on LinkedIn

----

 <p align="center">

 ### Built with ❤️ by Mohamed Samer

-**Mechatronics Engineering Student**

-*Modern Sciences and Arts University (MSA University)*
+**Mechatronics Engineering Student** · Modern Sciences and Arts University (MSA University)

 </p>